tarantool/tarantool/doc/sphinx/book/box/index.rst

 thread can access the database, and there is only one transaction processor thread for each instance of the server.

-FACT #2: the transaction processor thread can handle many fibers.
+FACT #2: the transaction processor thread can handle many *fibers*.
 A fiber is a set of computer instructions that may contain “yield” signals.
 The transaction processor thread will execute all computer instructions until a yield, then switch to execute